 Introduction

-This assessment activity requires you to carry out an investigation to determine the optimum application rate of gibberellic acid for pasture growth.
+This assessment activity requires you to carry out an investigation to determine the preferences for different external and internal lamb attributes.

 You will keep a research logbook while carrying out the investigation and then write a report on your findings.
 Both need to be submitted for assessment.